gabrielluciano/coffee-shop-spring-microservices/README.md

 ### Product Service

-- [ ] As a user, I want to browse the menu to view the list of available coffee products, including its price and description
+- [X] As a guest, I want to browse the menu to view the list of available coffee products, including its price and description

 ### Cart Service

-- [ ] As a user, I want to add a coffee product to my cart
+- [X] As a user, I want to add a coffee product to my cart

-- [ ] As a user, I want to see the total cost of items in my cart
+- [X] As a user, I want to see the items in my cart

-- [ ] As a user, I want to clear the items in my cart
+- [X] As a user, I want to clear the items in my cart

 ### Order Service